jparadasb/jparadasb/README.md

 I've been working as a Software Developer 🧑🏻‍💻 for over seven years.

 One of the words that can describe me is curious.
-I have many questions, and I'm always looking for the answers.
+I have many questions, and I constantly ask myself many questions, and I'm always looking for their answers.

-I like to experiment and create things to learn around the process.
+I enjoy the process of learning about new stuff by experimenting and creating things.
 For example, I built my house lab using raspberry pies to create a k3s cluster in my house because I wanted to learn Kubernetes.
 And currently, I use it to keep live the services dedicated to the automation of lights and sensors at home.

-My other passion is astrophotography ☄️🔭📸, I want to have more compression about outer space, and I like to have snapshots of the stars.
+My other passion is astrophotography ☄️🔭📸, I want to have a better understanding about outer space, and I love taking snapshots of the stars.
 I enjoy the process of revealing a raw picture and how to use programs to stack and create beautiful full stars images.
 So, I have some ideas to make things with IoT and photography on my list.

 About my work experience

 I have been working with several languages and frameworks.
-I like to work with React from the front-end side.
-I have experience with it in almost every of my last work positions, but I also have experience working with javascript in general.
+I like working with React for the front end.
+I have worked with it in most of my latest positions, but I also have experience working with javascript in general.
-I have experience working with Nodejs from the back-end side using express as a framework.
+I also have experience working with Nodejs for the back end, using express as a framework.
-My most recent experience as a back-end developer was using Elixir and Phoenix, and I loved it.
+My most recent experience as back-end developer involved using Elixir and Phoenix, and I loved it.

 ## Technologies that I love to use
 <div >